AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 Out := 24322964
 ```

 Our second recursive function is the sorted list concatenation function.
 The fiber is a bit more complex to deal with, but we can simply look ahead in the (now reversed) list to figure out what the correct fiber should be at any given step.
 The only exception is the empty list, for which we need to issue an additional argument which I'll call `zk`.
-Similar to the last function, since the first stack will only ever have one thing in it, we can simply use a natural number instead.
+Similar to the last function, since the first stack will only ever have one thing in it, we can simply use a 1 + ℕ instead.

 ```mathematica
 sortAnaStep[zk_, coalg_, {L, {s___}}] := {L, {s}}